NSYNC is back on the Billboard Hot 100 with their first new song in two decades

 NSYNC's first song together in more than 20 years has landed them in — as it's fittingly titled — a "Better Place": back on the Billboard Hot 100 for the first time since their boy-band heyday.

-It's the group's first single and chart appearance — since 2002's "Girlfriend" featuring Nelly.
-It's the band's 13th Hot 100 hit overall.
+It's the group's first single and chart appearance since 2002's "Girlfriend" featuring Nelly (and their 13th Hot 100 hit overall).

 At that point, George W. Bush was president, A Beautiful Mind had just won best picture and the release of the first iPhone was still half a decade away.